mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 * A Mendix account with **Deploy App** rights to an existing Cluster – see [Registering a Private Cloud Cluster](/developerportal/deploy/private-cloud-cluster/) for more information on setting up clusters and namespaces and adding members
 * Mendix Studio Pro version 7.23.3 (build 48173) or above.
 * A Mendix app created with the version of Studio Pro you are using.
-* Make sure that the security of the app must be set to Production.
+* Make sure that the security of the app is set to Production.
 By default, all environments are set to Production mode when created.

 ## 3 Deploying an App for the First Time